microcosm-cc/bluemonday/README.md

 bluemonday is a HTML sanitizer implemented in Go.
 It is fast and highly configurable.

-Supply it user generated content and it will give back HTML that has been sanitised using a whitelist of approved HTML elements and attributes.
+bluemonday takes untrusted user generated content as an input, and will return HTML that has been sanitised against a whitelist of approved HTML elements and attributes so that you can safely include the content in your web page.

-If you accept user generated content and your server uses Go, you **need** bluemonday.
+If you accept user generated content, and your server uses Go, you **need** bluemonday.

 The default policy for user generated content (`bluemonday.UGCPolicy().Sanitize()`) turns this:
 ```html